AllenZ05/Movie-Project/README.md

 # Movie Project

 A responsive and user-friendly movie website to find any movie you want.
-Integrated data from the TMDb API for up-to-date content including an overview, trailer, genre, ratings, release dates, cast, budget, revenue and more.
+Integrated data from the TMDb API for 24/7 up-to-date content.
 Implemented an intuitive search bar for effortless movie discovery and selection.
-Utilized Firebase for user authentication, login management, and storage of liked movies and movie watch-list.
+Utilized Firebase for user authentication, login management, and storage of user's movies

-Started off as a fun little project I would build in grade 12 CS, however since I have vastly improved it and have added many new features in.
+Started off as a fun little project I would build in grade 12 CS, however I have vastly improved it and have added many new features in.

-Was originally part of a much larger repo (which is private), however, when I finished the project I moved it to this new repo as the previous one could not be made public due to API key leaks, back when I was testing stuff out and made some oopsies :(
+Was originally part of a much larger repo (which is private), however, when I finished the project I moved it to this new repo

 ### Timeline